Marvin Labs

 Similar to metric-based guidance, event-based predictions can be converted into testable assertions, each having a clearly defined event and a target date range.

-When the forecasted period arrives, we automatically check whether the company has met its guidance, giving us a clear indication of the quality and precision of the guidance statements made by executives.
+When the forecasted period arrives, we automatically check whether the company has met its guidance, giving us a clear indication of management forecasting accuracy and the precision of guidance statements made by executives.

 For event-based guidance statements, we check whether the predicted event has occurred within the specified time frame.
 The source for this is still often the company's official communications, such as press releases or earnings calls.
 However, we also rely on external sources, such as news articles or industry reports, to verify the occurrence of the event, as they often provide validation of the event's occurrence or non-occurrence.